brettbuddin/shaden/README.md

     $ curl -X POST http://127.0.0.1:5000/eval -d "(define source (unit/gen)) ; ..."

 This is my preferred way of interacting with the synthesizer.
 I've written a small Vim plugin that can send over snippets of Lisp code to the program for evaluation.
-You can get [that plugin here](extra/shaden.vim).
+[You can find that plugin here](extra/shaden.vim).

 The HTTP interface is limited to Lisp evaluation at the moment, but I have hopes of providing an API for direct graph manipulation via HTTP.